anishfelixm/SpringBoot-Roadmap/week1_java-basics/JavaBasics/README.md

 Why use ArrayLists when there's arrays present in Java?<br>
 How do we iterate over an ArrayList 1) using normal for loop & 2) using for-each loop?<br>
-List the most important and simple methods of ArrayLists?<br>
+List the most important and simple methods of ArrayLists?

 ## Methods

 Methods are a block of code that's executed whenever they are called.
+Overloaded methods are methods sharing same name but different types (or number) of parameters.
 E.g: Main method.

 [Practice Code](./src/Methods.java)